-Mineral Right and Surface owners rights in a nut shell:
+Mineral Right and Surface owners rights in a nutshell:

 Mineral Rights in Oil and Gas Lease

-Minerals rights in an oil and gas lease differ from surface rights.
+Mineral rights in an oil and gas lease differ from surface rights.
 A landowner may own the surface land but not the mineral rights of that land.
 The owner of the land should check on whether he/she has ownership of mineral rights or title on the land.

 One of the places to check on real ownership is through an independent landman or a bank.
 The landowner can also use an abstract company.
 Whoever is the one contacted to perform a mineral title is then empowered to obtain an ownership report or mineral takeoff.